UW-Madison Zoom - Frequently Asked Questions

 Actions prior to and after start of event

 - The alternative host can start the meeting using the join link in the email or calendar invite sent to them by the host.
-The meeting will not display in the upcoming meetings list in the desktop client, mobile app, or web page for alternative hosts.
+Alternative hosts cannot see upcoming meetings in their meetings list in the desktop client, mobile app, or web page.

 - Alternative hosts can't schedule or modify/manage events on behalf of the host.
 If you need to schedule or modify/manage an event on behalf of another user, use scheduling privilege.
 You can also give another Licensed user scheduling privilege, which allows them to schedule events for you and makes them an alternative host for those events.

-- If the original host joins after the alternative host, the original host will always regain control of the event and become host.
-In addition, the alternative host will change roles.
+- If the original host joins after the alternative host, the original host will always regain control of the event and become host, making the alternative host either a co-host or normal participant.
 If the co-host feature is enabled for the event, the alternative host will become a co-host.
 If the co-host feature is disabled, the alternative host becomes a normal participant.

 - If a host is attending an event but needs assistance with managing the meeting, they can assign a co-host during the meeting instead of an alternative host.
 Learn more about roles in a meeting.